shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-players.md

 # Video players

-This page describes the Xandr video player offerings, as well as ideal use cases and limitations of each player.
+This page describes the Microsoft Advertising video player offerings, as well as ideal use cases and limitations of each player.

 ## Instream versus outstream video